juju/juju/CONTRIBUTING.md

 ------------------

-The [Gopkg.lock](Gopkg.lock) file can get out of date, for example when you made change to Gopkg.toml.
+The [Gopkg.lock](Gopkg.lock) file can get out of date, for example when you have changed Gopkg.toml.
 When it is out of date, run `dep`.
 In practice, you can wait until you get a compile error about an external package not existing/having an incorrect API, and then rerun `dep ensure -v`.